 Bright colors, vibrant patterns, warm water, colorful stones… These are all the building blocks of a beautiful tropical oasis.
 Or, if you want something a little more accessible, a gorgeous aquarium for your new tropical fish!
-Vacations in exotic islands may not be within your reach right now, but a tropical fish tank is a fun way to bring some of the tropics to you.
+Vacations to exotic islands may not be within your reach right now, but a tropical fish tank is a fun way to bring some of the tropics to you.

 Bettas are very popular tropical fish, because of their majestic flowing fins and rainbow colors.
 They’re easy to care for, but you’ll still want to get the best betta tank you can to make sure you set yourself up for success.
 Unlike other tropical fish, bettas are not particularly picky about their habitat and environment.
-Although you shouldn’t neglect them, they’re often less finnicky than a lot of other popular tropical fish breeds and easier to keep alive.
+Although you shouldn’t neglect them, they’re often less finicky than a lot of other popular tropical fish breeds and easier to keep alive.

-As far as fish go, bettas are an easy choice for beginners, a wonderful first pet for a child, and a beautiful addition to your office space or home.
+As far as fish go, bettas are an easy choice for beginners, a wonderful first pet for a child, and beautiful addition to your office space or home.
 When well taken care of, bettas are brilliantly colorful and enjoyable to watch as they swim around.
 To give your little friend the best chance at a happy and healthy life, make sure you set him up with an appropriate tank to call home.